Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/spawn_data.md

 ### **canSpawnInWorld** (Required)

-To enable natural spawning for a bee `canSpawnInWorld` must be set to `true`.
+To enable natural spawning for a bee, `canSpawnInWorld` must be set to `true`.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY4NDYzMzA3MV19
+eyJoaXN0b3J5IjpbMTkyODk1NzIwNywxNjg0NjMzMDcxXX0=
 -->